-QIC appreciates that New Zealand needs to ensure that all businesses contribute an appropriate level of tax.
+AMP Capital appreciate that New Zealand needs to ensure that all businesses are subject to an appropriate tax burden.
 However, in this context, we note the OECD as part of its BEPS project acknowledges that special rules may be needed for infrastructure businesses given their long-term capital intensive nature and public benefit outcome.
-The proposals suggested in the discussion document however are likely to result in horizontal inequity between businesses based on the residency of their owners and it will have the greatest impact on long term infrastructure businesses, which typically rely on at least a portion of overseas capital.
-Further, a series of recent law changes have already significantly reduced the perceived tax benefits that these measures are seeking to curtail.
+The proposals suggested in the discussion document however are likely to result in horizontal inequity between businesses based on the residency of their owners and it will have the greatest impact on long term infrastructure businesses especially those with regulated asset bases which are supported by overseas capital.
+Further, a series of recent changes to the NZ thin capitalisation rules have already significantly reduced the perceived tax benefits that these measures are once again seeking to curtail.